LCBH/UKano/examples/README.md

 could not be established, :curly_loop: when the verification took too much time (>20 hours) or too much memory (>20GO of RAM), and, -- when it was not necessary to build idealisations manually (i.e., user defined).
-The different columns for FO (i.e., frame opacity) refers to the different heuristics of UKano to build idealisation:
+The different columns for FO (i.e., frame opacity) refers to the different heuristics implemented in  UKano to build idealisations:
 - "greedy" corresponds to the option `--ideal-greedy`
-- "default" corresponds to the default heuristics of UKano
+- "default" corresponds to the default heuristic of UKano
 - "syntax" corresponds to the option `--ideal-full-syntax`
-- "user-defined" when a user defined idealisation is necessary
+- "user-defined" when a user-defined idealisation is necessary

 | Protocol    | Better time (total) | Time for WA | Time for FO (greedy) | Time for FO (default) | Time for FO (syntax)  | Time for FO (user-defined) |